dochoa1/InstaCart/README.md

 # InstaCart Market Basket
 Which products will an Instacart consumer purchase again?

-This project is based on the data provided by InstaCart during this[Kaggle competition.](https://www.kaggle.com/c/instacart-market-basket-analysis)
+This project is based on the data provided by InstaCart during this [Kaggle competition.](https://www.kaggle.com/c/instacart-market-basket-analysis)

 # Setup
-Download the data provided by InstaCart[here.](https://www.kaggle.com/c/instacart-market-basket-analysis/data)
+Download the data provided by InstaCart [here.](https://www.kaggle.com/c/instacart-market-basket-analysis/data)

 Be sure to download all of the files except for `sample_submission.csv.zip`, this project does not make use of that file.